Basic Home Grooming Tips for Little Boys

 You can wash your little boy’s hair whenever you need to, but avoid shampooing it everytime.
 Moreover, try and use sulfate-free shampoos.
 What are sulfates?

-Sulfates are what create the lathering effect to help remove dirt and oil from your hair.
+Sulfates are what create the lathering effect to help hair removal .
 Regular shampooing – especially with sulfates – can leave his hair dry by stripping it of its natural oils.

 2. Stick to a Specific Product